VeraPancaldiLab/GEMDeCan/README.md

 `snakemake -j <number_of_threads> --use-conda`

 ### Containers
-The pipeline is ready to be executed using **[Singularity](https://sylabs.io/singularity/)** containers\
+It's recommended to run the whole pipeline in containers, specially, if you find troubles running it simply with conda The pipeline is ready to be executed using **[Singularity](https://sylabs.io/singularity/)** containers\
 Simply install the last version of _Singularity_ following the [official documentation](https://sylabs.io/guides/3.6/user-guide/quick_start.html#quick-installation-steps) and add the **`--use-singularity`** flag\
 `snakemake -j <number_of_threads> --use-conda --use-singularity`